Martine Delvaux

-Martine Delvaux (born December 10, 1968) is a Canadian writer from Montreal, Quebec.
-She is most noted for her 2015 novel Blanc dehors, which was a shortlisted finalist for the Governor General's Award for French-language fiction at the 2016 Governor General's Awards.
+Martine Delvaux (born December 10, 1968) is a Canadian writer, essayist, and academic from Quebec.
+She is best known for her 2015 novel Blanc dehors, which was a shortlisted finalist for the Governor General's Award for French-language fiction and the Prix des libraires du Québec in 2016.
+Her 2020 essay Le boys club won the Grand Prix du livre de Montréal, and her 2023 book Ça aurait pu être un film, centered on Hollis Jeffcoat, Joan Mitchell, and Jean-Paul Riopelle, was a finalist for the Prix Médicis essai.